AudioKit/Microtonality/README.md

  </div>

-These tuning tables were developed by Marcus Hobbs and used in the AudioKit Synth One iOS app.
+Tuning tables developed by Marcus Hobbs and used in the AudioKit Synth One iOS app.

 ## Installation in Xcode 13